Marco Polo Apartments

 No analysis available

-I searched the remarks for explicit language indicating a saltwater pool (e.g., 'salt water pool', 'saltwater pool') and found none.
-The pool is described frequently but never specified as saltwater.
+I searched for descriptors indicating a saltwater pool and found none.
+The pool is frequently mentioned but never described as saltwater.

 No analysis available

-I searched the public remarks for phrases like 'laundry on each floor', 'laundry room on every floor', and 'floor-by-floor laundry' but found no references.
-Listings repeatedly mention in-unit washers/dryers instead.
-With no evidence, this feature is set to false with medium confidence.
+I searched the remarks for phrases like 'laundry on each floor', 'laundry room on every floor', and 'floor-by-floor laundry' and found no references.
+Listings repeatedly mention in-unit washer/dryers but do not state community laundry on every floor.

 No analysis available